 It is important to note that the sweeper operators on this machine are also responsible for removing the flat trays conveyed to the extendable buffer/conveyor at the end of the machine.
 In offices that do not have the AFSM 100 connected to a Tray Management System (TMS) the trays must be removed from the extendable buffer/conveyor and placed in mail transport equipment for either dispatch or relocation to another area on the workroom floor.
 If additional personnel are assigned this task, the savings attributed to the AFSM 100 will be decreased.
-If proper staffing is in place for operation of the AFSM 100 the "Utilization Goal" of 20 hours of processing per day will provide savings in excess of those required to meet the budgeted workhour savings.
+If proper staffing is in place for operation of the AFSM 100 the "Utilization Goal" will provide savings in excess of those required to meet the budgeted workhour savings.